Kampong Kapok: Bukit Tempayan Pisang

 Bukit Tempayan Pisang Recreational Park is a recreation area at Bukit Tempayan Pisang, a forested hill located between the village and Kampong Serasa.
 It was inaugurated in 2013 by the then Minister of Home Affairs.
 The park has walkways built along the trails in the forest and provides hiking opportunity.
+According to local lore, Bukit Tempayan Pisang Kapok was originally thought to be the residence of the mythical beings known as Bunian princesses, who played with 'kemala' stones that had 'celestial' abilities on the 14th and 15th days of the month and during full moons.